-The Business Case is a key supporting document for the Executive Board report which is going for approval in June, the report will ask for the following to be approved:
+The Business Case is a key supporting document for the Executive Board report which is going for approval in May, the report will ask for the following to be approved:

-- Accept the 2022/23 grant allocation of £2,679,416 received from the Department for Education (DFE) for school condition works to Nottingham City schools and approve the five schemes that have already been prioritised - Approve the allocation of a Health and Safety contingency of £0.270m and to delegate approval and authorisation of how this is allocated to the Corporate Director for People. - Approve the delegation of the procurement routes of the 2022/23 schemes to the Corporate Director of People in compliance with the Council's Contract Procedure rules and Public Contract Regulations ensuring value for money. - To note that proposals for the remainder of the 2022/23 grant will be brought to a future Executive Board.
+- To prioritise the remainder of the 2022/23 grant allocation of £1,329,416 from the Department for Education (DfE) for school condition works to Nottingham City schools and approve the seven schemes that have already been identified. - Approve the allocation of a contingency of £0.179 m and to delegate approval and authorisation of how this is allocated to the Corporate Director for People. - Approve the delegation of the procurement routes of the 2023/24 schemes to the Corporate Director of People in compliance with the Council's Contract Procedure rules and Public Contract Regulations ensuring value for money.